contourpy/contourpy/docs/user_guide/x_and_y.rst

 .. note::

-   ``quad_as_tri=True`` is more tolerant of convex quads.
+   ``quad_as_tri=True`` is more tolerant of concave quads.
 Provided the central virtual point (mean x, y of the corner points) lies within the quad then it will be contoured correctly.

-Most of the examples in this documentation use Cartesian grids for convenience.
-Here are examples of curved and polar grids:
+Most of the examples in this documentation use Cartesian grids.
+But they do not have to be, here are examples of curved and polar grids:

 .. plot::
    :source-position: below